SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 :Note:
     an ECS may try to send a request before it received the reply to an earlier request.
-    This has two implications: a SEC-node may serialize requests and fulfil them strictly in order.
+    This has two implications: a SEC-node may serialize requests and fulfill them strictly in order.
     In that case the ECS should not overflow the input buffer of the SEC-node.
     The second implication is that an ECS which sends multiple requests, before the replies arrive, MUST be able to handle the replies arriving out-of-order.
 Unfortunately there is currently no indication